 n 1984, Austin had only a budding Jewish community.
 It was into this Jewish

-so to speak, was, and is, their life’s mission.
+scene that Rabbi Yosef and Rochel Levertov came.
+To bring forth an orchard of Jewish beauty was, and is, their life’s mission.
 Initially, the couple’s objective was to serve

 the student body of the University of Texas (UT) which had an estimated Jewish population

 of 4,000 undergraduate students and 500 graduate students.